hostaidotcom/Neuro/README.md

 # Neur

-> The Intelligent Copilot for Solana
+> Neuro trading agent on Solana

 Neur is an **open-source**, full-stack application that brings together the power of LLM models and blockchain technology.
 Designed for the [Solana](https://solana.com/) ecosystem, Neur enables seamless interactions with DeFi protocols, NFTs, and much more.